ibm-cloud-docs/dns-svcs/cr-add.md

 1. Navigate to **Custom resolvers** in the {{site.data.keyword.dns_short}} navigation menu.
 1. Click **Create custom resolver**.
 1. Enter a name and description for your custom resolver.
+1. Select a profile from the list menu.
 1. Select a region from the list menu.
 1. Select a VPC from the list menu.
 1. Select a subnet from the list menu.